Availability of Institutional and Financial Assistance Information

 Information concerning student activities that CSUN provides, must be easily accessible on www.csun.edu.

 Information concerning student body diversity at CSUN, including the percentage of enrolled, full-time students who are (1) male, (2) female, (3) Pell Grant recipients, and (4) self-identified members of a specific racial or ethnic group, must be obtained from the Office of Institutional Research, (818) 677-3277.

 The federal Military Selective Service Act (the “Act”) requires most males residing in the United States to present themselves for registration with the Selective Service System within 30 days of their 18th birthday.
 Most males between the ages of 18 and 25 must be registered.
 Males born after December 31, 1959, may be required to submit a statement of compliance with the Act and regulations in order to receive any grant, loan, or work assistance under specified provisions of existing federal law.
 In California, students subject to the Act who fail to register are also ineligible to receive any need-based student grants funded by the state or a public postsecondary institution.
 See How to Submit Proof of Selective Service Registration.

 Selective Service registration forms are available at any U.S. Post Office, and many high schools have a staff member or teacher appointed as a Selective Service Registrar.
 Applicants for financial aid can also request that information provided on the Free Application for Federal Student Aid (FAFSA) be used to register them with the Selective Service.
-Information is available and the registration process may be initiated online at Selective Service System.
+For information on the Selective Service System and to initiate the registration process, visit the official Selective Service System website.